cathydo178/Data-Engineering-Projects/Project 2 - Data Warehouse/README.md

 # PYTHON SCRIPT

-In order to successfuly create the tables and run the ETL pipeline, the following steps have to be performed:
+In order to successfully create the tables and run the ETL pipeline, the following steps have to be performed:

-1. Running create_tables.py to conect to the databases and creates the fact and dimension tables.
+1. Run create_tables.py to connect to the databases and creates the fact and dimension tables.

 `python create_tables.py`